Land of the Lost (film): Marketing

 The first trailer was shown during Super Bowl XLIII.
 Subway Restaurants, which paid to appear in the film and had cross promotions with it (appearing on their cups), unveiled the second trailer exclusively on their website.
 JW Marriott Hotels and Pop Rocks also purchased rights to market with film tie-ins.
 Syfy aired a marathon of the original series on Memorial Day in 2009 in coordination with the studio to have frequent film clips and an interview with Sid and Marty Krofft.
 After the film's release, another marathon aired on Chiller on June 6.
 The majority of the first two seasons were also made available on Hulu.
 Ahead of the film's release, Universal also released the complete series on DVD; it had previously been released by Rhino Home Video.
 The entire series is also available via download from Xbox Live.
 Two different games were released online to promote the film.
-"Chakker" was available to play on the film's official Web site while "Crystal Adventure" was a free downloadable game for iPhones from Kewlbox.
-Both Subway and MapQuest hosted an online sweepstakes on their respective Web sites with various movie-related merchandise given away as prizes.
+"Chakker" was available to play on the film's official website, while "Crystal Adventure" was a free downloadable game for iPhones from Kewlbox.
+Both Subway and MapQuest hosted online sweepstakes on their respective websites with various movie-related merchandise given away as prizes.
 Both sweepstakes ran from May 18 through June 7 of 2009.
 Will Ferrell also appeared on the season 4 premiere of Man vs. Wild, which aired June 2, 2009, to promote the film.